Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 ### Python declarations for applications

-Formulae for apps that require Python 3 **should** declare an unconditional dependency on `"python@3.x"`.
-These apps **must** work with the current Homebrew Python 3.x formula.
+Formulae for apps that require Python 3 **must** declare an unconditional dependency on `"python@3.y"`.
+These apps **must** work with the current Homebrew Python 3.y formula.

 ### Installing applications

-Applications should be installed into a Python [virtualenv](https://virtualenv.pypa.io/en/stable/) environment rooted in `libexec`.
+Starting with Python@3.12, Homebrew follows [PEP 668](https://peps.python.org/pep-0668/#marking-an-interpreter-as-using-an-external-package-manager).
+Applications must be installed into a Python [virtualenv](https://virtualenv.pypa.io/en/stable/) environment rooted in `libexec`.
 This prevents the app's Python modules from contaminating the system `site-packages` and vice versa.

 All the Python module dependencies of the application (and their dependencies, recursively) should be declared as [`resource`](https://rubydoc.brew.sh/Formula#resource-class_method)s in the formula and installed into the virtualenv as well.
 Each dependency should be explicitly specified; please do not rely on `setup.py` or `pip` to perform automatic dependency resolution, for the [reasons described here](Acceptable-Formulae.md#we-dont-like-install-scripts-that-download-unversioned-things).